-- Specification of survivability requirements for NS/EP services - Development of NS/EP network architecture plans - Development of plans and procedures for network emergency operations - Acquisition and maintenance of databases - Government participation in standards organizations.
+- Specification of survivability requirements for NS/EP services; - Development of NS/EP network architecture plans; - Development of plans and procedures for network emergency operations; - Acquisition and maintenance of databases; and - Government participation in standards organizations.

-The President endorsed those initiatives, and the Office of the Manager, National Communications System (OMNCS) undertook a CNS program.
-On November 6, 1987, the NSTAC approved the Telecommunications Systems Survivability (TSS) Task Force's findings and recommendations on CNS and forwarded them to the President.
+The President endorsed those initiatives, and the OMNCS undertook a CNS program.
+On November 6, 1987, the NSTAC approved the TSS Task Force's findings and recommendations on CNS and forwarded them to the President.

 The TSS Task Force reviewed Government actions taken on the NSTAC's CNS recommendations.
 The task force found the Government's actions focused on the highest threat level, but the Government had taken no action on the CNS Task Force recommendation to form a joint industry and Government group to develop network architecture plans.
 The TSS Task Force recommended that the CNS program be expanded to include the entire threat spectrum and all NS/EP users.

-The OMNCS established a CNS Program Office which engineered and implemented enhancements in the public switched network (PSN) for NS/EP disaster recovery communications use during regional emergencies and national crises.
+The OMNCS established a CNS Program Office which engineered and implemented enhancements in the PSN for NS/EP disaster recovery communications use during regional emergencies and national crises.
 The CNS Program Office evaluated the effectiveness of those enhancements by modeling the anticipated effects of natural disasters and wartime scenarios using computer simulations and through proof-of-concept testing.
 The OMNCS used its computer modeling capabilities and extensive database containing detailed information on the structure of the PSN to assess the CNS enhancements.
 Enhancements included dedicated leased lines in the local exchange carrier networks to provide alternate, survivable routes for NS/EP communications.
 The program office expected future enhancements to use advanced technology service offerings from those same carriers and from cellular service providers and competitive access providers.